how-to-open-science/knowledge-base/content/plan/preregistration/why.md

 * [Nuzzo \(2015\)](https://dx.doi.org/10.1038/526182a) highlights the potential for self-deception in research, and summarizes countermeasures \(preregistration being one of them\)
 * [Wagenmakers, Wetzels, Borsboom, van der Mass, and Kievit \(2012\)](https://dx.doi.org/10.1177/1745691612463078) list the different biases that can be introduced into an analysis, and argue that only pre-registered research should be labelled 'confirmatory'.
-* [Simmons, Nelson, and Simonsohn \(2011\)](https://dx.doi.org/10.1177/0956797611417632) demonstrate how flexibility in the analysis inflates the false positive rate by demonstrating that listening to "When I'm sixty-four" by the Beatles rejuvenates participants.
+* [Simmons, Nelson, and Simonsohn \(2011\)](https://dx.doi.org/10.1177/0956797611417632) show how flexibility in the analysis inflates the false positive rate by demonstrating that listening to "When I'm sixty-four" by the Beatles rejuvenates participants.
 * [John, Loewenstein, and Prelec \(2012\)](https://dx.doi.org/10.1177/0956797611430953) estimate the prevalence of _questionable research practices_ such as the above.
 [Fiedler and Schwarz \(2016\)](https://dx.doi.org/10.1177/1948550615612150) argue that their estimates were inflated and that the issue is less widespread.

 ## Preregistration as a solution